timelinez/timelinez.github.io/README.md

 Fork this repo too and maintain divergence with it.
 It should be forked into a "&lt;orgOrUserName&gt;.github.io" repo name, so that technology around the same origin policy works.

-Editing your timeline can be done through Github's web interface.
+Editing your timeline can be done through GitHub's web interface.
 You can process your own contributions using GitHub's Pull-Request system.
 Remember that you can have more than one .txt timeline in the same repo, and each will have a strong URL of its own.

 # Features yet to add (contributions welcome)